mmaker/draft-zkproof-sigma-protocols/draft-orru-zkproof-sigma-protocols.md

     Inputs:

-    - self, the current sate of the constraint system
+    - self, the current state of the constraint system
     - witness,

     1. image = []